allegro/turnilo/README.md

 - Exclusion filters
 - Full support of Druid 0.9.1
-- Pivot can connect to multiple clusters, also Postgres and MySQL
+- Swiv can connect to multiple clusters, also Postgres and MySQL
 - Continuous dimension filtering and splitting
 - Support for Druid Theta sketches (for countDistinct())
 - Horizontal bars in Table